KenanKhauto/IKEA_assembly_guide_assistent/README.md

 1. Start backend and frontend services
 2. Open the frontend in your browser
 3. Upload an IKEA manual (PDF or images)
-4. Interact with the assistant to:
-   - Understand individual steps
-   - Ask clarification questions
-   - Navigate complex assemblies

 ---